material-components/material-components-web/packages/mdc-chips/README.md

 ### Sass Mixins

-To customize a chip, use the following mixins.

 Mixin | Description
 --- | ---
 `mdc-chip-set-spacing($gap-size)` | Customizes the amount of space between each chip in the set